AllanccWang/AI_Co-creation_Solo-Leveling-Era/Quest-3_Analyzing_and_Optimizing_Ideal_vs._Real_Rabi-Oscillations_with_Qiskit/README.md

 ## Method 1: Machine Learning - Hyperparameter Optimization:
 Approach: While direct pulse-level tuning isn't the primary focus, explore optimizing circuit-level parameters.
 Employ machine learning or optimization algorithms to discover an optimal sequence of Rx gate angles.
 **Advanced Consideration: Investigate the insertion of additional gates for dynamic decoupling between Rx gates to enhance noise resistance.**
+## Method 2: Machine Learning - Data Analysis & Predictive Modeling:
+Approach: Analyze the data collected from Side Quest 2 using machine learning models.
+**Objective: Develop a predictive model that learns the specific noise patterns of FakePerth to forecast how noise impacts measurement outcomes at different rotation angles.
+This will deepen your understanding of the noise's fundamental sources.**